rorygibson/osepa-slides/README.md

 Combining Open Source and agile in the public sector
 ----------------------------------------------------

-I would guess that most of us here understand the benefits of Open Source to the public sector - in terms of (potentially) lower cost, reduced risk of vendor lock-in, the ability to take advantage of community enhancements and support, and so on.
+I would guess that most of us here understand the benefits of Open Source to the public sector - in terms of rapid delivery, (potentially) lower cost, reduced risk of vendor lock-in, the ability to take advantage of community enhancements and support, and so on.

+[Slide: overlapping benefits]

 Similarly, the benefits of agile processes
  * early delivery of value to stakeholders